 UPDATE FOR 2012

-This post seems to get a lot of traffic and I’ve been slacking a bit to update it with 2012 pricing.
+The 2011 post seemed to get a lot of traffic and I’ve been slacking a bit to update it with 2012 pricing.
 Here it is!
-If you find anything better out there for plans, let me know or post it in the comments!
-Take it easy.

 |PROVIDER||MONTHLY $||3 GBS||5GBS||10GBS||15GBS||OVERLIMIT $/GB|

 |NOTE:||THESE ARE ALL BASED ON 7.2MB/S SPEED PLANS|

 These are the current hubs available as of July 30th, 2012.